Counselling Courses and Psychotherapy Courses at ICHAS, Dublin, Limerick, and Nationwide.

 Transferrable Skills

-Courses in Counselling and Psychotherapy teach participants many useful skills such as active listening, empathy and self-awareness that can be of benefit to people in any career, not just those who want to be professional Counsellors.
-These skills will benefit anyone who is employed in a sector where they have to deal with members of the public, or demonstrate good communication skills.
+Courses in Counselling and Psychotherapy teach participants many useful skills such as active listening, empathy and self-awareness that can be of benefit to people in any career, not just those who want to be professional Counsellors or Psychotherapists.
+These skills will benefit anyone who is employed in a sector where they have to deal with members of the public, or demonstrate appropriate communication skills.

 Personal Development

-Many people simply have an interest in counselling and want to learn more about it.
-Perhaps they want to develop skills that will benefit them in everyday life, or simply because they’ve always been interested in the area.
-We provide short courses to facilitate this for those interested.
+Many people simply have an interest in counselling or psychotherapy and want to learn more about it.
+They may want to develop skills that will benefit themselves in everyday life, or simply because they’ve always been interested in the area.
+We provide short courses to facilitate this type of learning for those interested.

 A Specialised Career

-Many people undertake counselling courses to develop the specialised skills needed to become professional counsellors.
-Others undertake higher-level counselling courses to enhance or develop skills for the workplace.
+Many people undertake counselling or psychotherapy related degrees to develop the specialised skills needed to become professional Counsellors at undergraduate level or following relevant undergraduate degrees, they may want to specialise in Counselling or psychotherapist areas at postgraduate level.
+Graduates form cognate areas tend to undertake higher-level counselling or psychotherapy degrees to enhance or develop skills for specialisation in their workplace.

 These are just some reasons why people undertake counselling courses.
 ICHAS offers courses for all skill levels – the Certificate in Counselling Skills & Psychotherapeutic Practice is a excellent introduction to counselling skills for everyday life and work.
 We also offer several degree level counselling courses in specialised areas such as youth studies and addiction studies for people interested in developing skills in these specialised areas.
 Finally, there’s a comprehensive suite of Master’s counselling courses for those interested in building on existing qualifications & skills for career enhancement reasons.